golemhq/golem/docs/source/golem-actions.md

 Golem Actions
 ==================================================

-Golem comes with a list of predefined actions that cover most of the scenarios for tests.
+Golem has a list of predefined actions that cover most of the scenarios for tests.
-They are self-documenting, meaning, they store the steps, logs and screenshots in the execution report.
+These are self-documenting, meaning, they store the steps, logs and screenshots in the execution report.

 Location: golem.**actions**